lucaspavlicek/IceCube_time_matching/README.md

-Code for matching the IceCube times (that have no GPS time, unfortunately) to GPS-timed Infill data, and then correcting the IceCube times to be in UTC.
+Code for matching the IceCube times (that have no GPS time, unfortunately) to GPS-timed Telescope Array TALE Infill data, and then correcting the IceCube times to be in UTC.

 ## General notes:
 - The scripts are all encoded in utf-8 (as far as I can tell at least) which should run well on Linux machines but may have issues on other operating systems